 These are just a few points that we, Kid and Orlan, thought of on this walk in 2019.
 There’s much more to say, follow, do.

-In 2020 Feminist Culture House is publishing a Finnish translation of ‘Clear Expectations—guidelines to institutions, galleries and curators working with trans, non-binary and gender diverse artists’, written by Spence Messih and Archie Barry.
+In 2020 Feminist Culture House published a Finnish translation of ‘Clear Expectations—guidelines to institutions, galleries and curators working with trans, non-binary and gender diverse artists’, written by Spence Messih and Archie Barry.